Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFB, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFB, NBA picks on Saturday, November 15
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA, CFB picks on Tuesday, November 18

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-A pair of SEC battles highlight Saturday's college football schedule with Alabama vs. Oklahoma and Georgia vs. Texas.
-You can wager on these matchups at your choosing of the best DFS apps, or you can make NFL player props on the many alums from the schools who are now in the pros.
-The latest Betr Picks promo code CBSSPORTS also allows you to wager on any of the NBA, NHL or college hoops games of the day, in addition to the upcoming NFL games.
+The Tuesday sports slate is loaded from NBA matchups to NHL contests to MACtion in college football.
+Thus, the best DFS apps have loads of wagering options available, not just for these sports, but also looking ahead to 'Thursday Night Football.'
+It features the Bills vs. Texans, and you have your choice of making NFL player props, or making predictions on any of the other aforementioned sports using the latest Betr Picks promo code CBSSPORTS.
+You simply predict if a player will have 'More' or 'Less' a pre-set statistical bar.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.